Provincetown International Film Festival: History

 Founded in 1999, the first opening night film was Run Lola Run.

 Other notable premieres have included A Master Builder, Hedwig and the Angry Inch, American Splendor, Whale Rider, Hunt for the Wilderpeople, Cameraperson, Howl, The Innocents, Brittany Runs a Marathon, Vita & Virginia, and Coffee & Cigarettes.
 Retrospective screenings have included Some Like It Hot, Grey Gardens, Clerks, Showgirls, Sunday Bloody Sunday, Faster, Pussycat!
 Kill!
 Kill! and the 50th anniversary of Psycho.

 Notable attendees include Lily Tomlin, Ted Kennedy, Victoria Reggie Kennedy, Jim Jarmusch, Kevin Smith, Tilda Swinton, D.A.
 Pennebaker, Chris Hegedus, Ira Kaplan, Al Maysles, Faith Hubley, Parker Posey, Mira Nair, Christine Vachon, Alan Cumming, Chloe Sevigny, Michael Musto, Patricia Clarkson, David Cronenberg, Todd Haynes, Sofia Coppola, Gus Van Sant, Jillian Bell, Tab Hunter, Ang Lee, Barney Frank and former FBI deputy director Andrew McCabe.

 Cult filmmaker John Waters hosts events or presents awards at PIFF every year.

 Awards

 In its ongoing mission to honor the work of both established and emerging directors, PIFF has established a number of awards.

 Awarded Films

 In addition to the usual "best film" types of awards, each year PIFF presents three unique and prestigious awards:

 Filmmaker on the Edge Award, presented to a film artist whose outstanding achievement, innovation, and vision continue to push the boundaries of film.

+The John Schlesinger Award, presented to a first-time feature film director whose work commemorates the legacy of one of our finest American directors.
+One narrative awardee and one documentary awardee annually.

 Excellence in Acting Award, presented to a film artist whose admirable body of work pushes the boundaries of the medium, demonstrating originality and innovation.

 Next Wave Award, presented to a film artist who has an exciting and distinctive voice, takes artistic risks, and has a passionate commitment to independent film.